getchip/PocketCHIP-Docs/source/includes/_connecting-accys.md

 ### NTSC or PAL
 The composite video format is NTSC by default.
 If you need to hook up to a monitor that only uses a PAL signal, you'll need to change that at u-boot time.
 First, connect to CHIP with a [UART cable](#usb-to-uart-serial-connection).
-Then power up CHIP to boot into u-boot over UART and change the environment variable manually.
+Then power up CHIP, and press a key on the keyboard to boot into u-boot mode to change the environment variable manually.

 ```shell
 printenv video-mode